kikcar/portfolio-carlos/README.md

         5 -  Genetic Algorithm using markowitz --> Solving the markowitz frontier using a Genetic Algorithm.

-        6 -  Creating a synthetic benchmark --> Creating a synhtetic benchmark based on the "Any Monkey Can Beat The Market" theory.
+        6 -  Creating a synthetic benchmark --> Creating a synthetic benchmark based on the "Any Monkey Can Beat The Market" theory.

         7 -  Portfolio Optimiazation --> Optimizing portfolio strategies using CVXPY.